viorik/ELSDc/README.md

 (Corresponding author: Viorica Patraucean vpatrauc@gmail.com)
 Version 0.9, March 2015

-ELSDc is an algorithm for joint ellipse and line segment detection on digital images.
+ELSDc is an algorithm for joint ellipse and line segment detection in digital images.
 It is based on the a-contrario framework and should work without the need for parameter tuning.
 The algorithm is described in the following
 manuscript: